Tree fruit phsiology, plant-water relations, rootstock biology, plant growth regulation

 Focus is on the identification of underlying environmental and physiological mechanisms regulating fruit growth, development, and abscission or retention.
 Characterization of plant growth regulator action to improve efficacy for fruit thinning and canopy management.
 Evaluation of netting to manage fruit set.

-Focus is on developing training systems and modifying canopy architecture via horticultural strategies (root pruning, PGRs, rootstocks, canopy hedging and limb renewal strategies) to facilitate over-the-row harvest systems.
+Focus is on developing training systems and modifying canopy architecture via horticultural strategies (root pruning, PGRs, rootstocks, canopy hedging and limb renewal) to facilitate over-the-row harvest systems.

-We are interested in characterizing pre-bloom development of cherry and identifying objective indicators of dormancy transitions and changes in freeze resistance/sensitivity.
+We are interested in characterizing pre-bloom development of cherry and identifying objective indicators of dormancy transitions to improve our understanding and capacity to manage freeze resistance/sensitivity.

 Laura Hillmann, M.S. candidate.
 Co-chair with Dr. Michael Blanke, University of Bonn, Germany.
 Project: Preanthesis development, growth, and freeze sensitivity of tart cherry pistils.